PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/reduce_example_en.md

 # Reduce
 ## Description
 + Perform reduction operations on the highest dimension according to the calculation rules defined in ReduceOp.
-For example, the input is x[N, H, W, C], the value of axis is 0, after the reduction is out[1, H, W, C], here is Take ReduceSum as an example to introduce.
+For example, the input is x[N, H, W, C], the value of axis is 0, after the reduction is out[1, H, W, C], here is take ReduceSum as an example to introduce.
 ### ReduceOp Definition
 ```
 template <typename Tx, typename Ty = Tx>